Moussa-Mikhail/thesis_code/README.md

 Go to Releases and download the latest release.
 The application is started through the file 'sim_gui.exe'.
 It is made for 64 bit Windows, and may not work on other OSs or 32 bit systems.
 The application's large size is due to the fact that it contains all of its dependencies.
 This means that no further installation is required after downloading it.

+With the exception of plotting conserved quantities, the application has all the features of the underlying python code and is the recommended way to use it.

 ## Installation of source code
 Download the repository.
 If you use Pip open your command line and enter "pip install -r requirements.txt".
 This will install all the packages these scripts depend on.
 If you use Poetry then a .lock file is provided.